 Mr. Johnson is the Founding Executive Director of OFC Creations Theatre Center, a theatre company and performing arts center focused on youth engagement, performing arts education, and connections with the community.
 Founded in 2005 by Johnson, OFC offers classes in acting, singing, and dance at the brand-new OFC Creations Theatre Center after being at many different locations over the years.
 Students have the opportunity to perform in shows including: The Little Mermaid, Frozen, and Les Mis.
 Johnson also spearheads OFC Creations’ ROC Summer Theatre Experience, the largest theatre summer camp program in Upstate New York.
-The program offers 15 theatre productions in only 7 weeks, across 3 locations taught by 25 directors.
+The program offers 15 theatre productions in only 7 weeks, across multiple locations taught by 25 directors.

 OFC offers many opportunities for adults both on stage and in the audience.
 OFC Creations focuses on new and unique performing opportunities for adults including an interactive productions of The Sound of Music (2019) and Man of La Mancha (2020) throughout The Century Club mansion as well as the regional premiere of The Bodyguard Musical (2019) at the Lyric Theatre.
 OFC Creations runs an LGBT show series each year.
 These events serve as fundraisers for Broadway Cares / Equity Fights AIDS which OFC has raised over $10,000 for HIV/AIDS research over the last three years.
 Johnson is also a proud member of the LGBT Giving Circle.

 Johnson served as the Program Director of Rochester Association of the Performing Arts (RAPA) for five years.
 He designed all educational programs for students from ages four to eighty-four during the academic year and summer.
 Johnson also directed many of the RAPA Family Theatre and Youth Theatre season productions.

 "Johnson is an influential part of Rochester arts" ~ Barbara Burke

 Johnson is most recognized for directing and co-writing the world premiere of Eddie Money's original musical Two Tickets to Paradise: The Musical at the Kodak Center.
 Johnson worked directly with the late Money-Man writing and arranging a majority of the new script and broke box office records at each performance.